-It’s not often I get surprised (as in jaw dropping to the floor surprised) when it comes to coffee anymore.
+It’s not often I get surprised, as in jaw-droppingly amazed, when it comes to coffee anymore.

-But it happened recently.
-I had encountered the rare Liberica coffee for the first time.
+But it happened recently when I encountered the rare Liberica coffee for the first time.

 As you probably already know, Arabica and Robusta are the two main species being grown commercially.

 Liberica, however, is a third and separate species that accounts for less than 1 percent of the total production worldwide.
 Traditionally, it’s been seen as an inferior bean with no potential flavor-wise.

 It has mainly been grown in the Philippines and Malaysia without much emphasis on quality.

 Update: I recently had the chance to interview Dr. Schwarz for my YouTube channel.
 Check it out here:

 Let’s liberate Liberica

 Last week I arrived in the Malaysian part of Borneo (Indonesia owns the most significant chunk of the island).
 Even though coffee is grown here, it’s by no means a famous origin.

 The inaugural Borneo Coffee Show took place in the city of Kuching.
 It wasn’t a big show, but it had an interesting focus, namely Liberica — the most ignored coffee species.